Concolic Testing on Individual Fairness of Neural Network Models: Evaluation

 \section{Evaluation}

-In our evaluation, we conduct discriminatory instance checking and model fairness verification for 25 models.
+In our evaluation, we conduct protected-attribute counterfactual witness search and conditional verification experiments for 25 models.
 We adopt a methodology similar to Fairify~\citep{biswas2023fairify} and employ benchmark models from Fairify and previous studies~\citep{zhang2021efficient}.
-These neural networks are fully connected, utilizing ReLU and Sigmoid as activation functions.
-Based on these models, we first evaluate the performance of discriminatory instance checking using PyCT for a single PA (RQ1) and PyFair for multiple PAs (RQ2).
-We also test models generated by existing bias mitigation techniques like ADF and EIDIG~\citep{zhang2020white, zhang2021efficient}, evaluating how effectively PyFair can identify discriminatory instances in well-trained models (RQ3).
-Finally, we investigate PyFair's efficacy in proving model fairness for perfectly fair models (RQ4).
+These neural networks are fully connected and use ReLU and Sigmoid operations in the model implementation.
+RQ1 evaluates the underlying PyCT-based single-instance witness search on the original benchmark models.
+RQ2 and RQ4 evaluate the dual-network PyFair construction in multi-protected-attribute and verification settings.
+We also test models generated by existing bias mitigation techniques like ADF and EIDIG~\citep{zhang2020white, zhang2021efficient}, evaluating how effectively PyFair can identify discriminatory instances in retrained models (RQ3).
+Finally, we investigate PyFair's ability to verify the absence of witnesses under the encoded semantics for artificially fair models (RQ4).